Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 2. Deductibles, Pre-conditions & Maximum Coverage

-World Nomads requires a £100 deductible, does not cover pre-existing conditions, provides a high maximum coverage of £2 million.
+World Nomads requires a £100 deductible per claim, does not cover pre-existing conditions but provides the highest maximum coverage of £5 million.

 InsuranceDeductiblePre-conditionMaximumRepatriation